CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello:

 - [x] Add Restaurants

+## What's Next

+With this we've completed our second feature, including edge cases and styling.
+We've also reached the end of this exercise!
+In the next chapter we'll take a look at resources you can use to learn outside-in development more deeply.